frame-dev/BlackMarket/README.md

 - **SellValue**: Price to sell one unit of the item.

 ## License
-This plugin is licensed under MIT.
+This plugin is licensed under MIT [LICENSE](https://github.com/frame-dev/BlackMarket/blob/master/LICENSE).